Skip to main content

 Two new projects funded

-We would like to announce that we will support two vital research projects aimed at tackling Motor Neurone Disease (MND).
-The total being funded is £20,000.
+The Neurosciences Foundation would like to announce support for two vital research projects aimed at tackling Motor Neurone Disease (MND).
+We are providing £20,000 of funding.
 Both studies will be carried out in Scotland, highlighting the strength of medical research north of the border.

 The Daphne Merrills Studentship

-• To improve the accuracy of assessing the cause of memory problems in patients with Parkinson’s Disease.
+• Improving the accuracy of assessing the cause of memory problems in patients with Parkinson’s Disease.

-• To explore the use of memory training to improve daily living in patients with stroke or brain injury.
+• Exploring the use of memory training to improve daily living in patients with stroke or brain injury.

-• To develop a chemical material to use with imaging techniques measuring inflammation in MS, PD, Alzheimer’s Disease and stroke.
+• Developing a chemical material to use with imaging techniques measuring inflammation in MS, PD, Alzheimer’s Disease and stroke.

-• To explore materials that might reduce the likelihood of ‘at risk’ patients developing a stroke.
+• Investigating materials that might reduce the likelihood of ‘at risk’ patients developing a stroke.

-• To set up a network studying improvements in the monitoring of head injuries in neurological intensive care units.
+• Setting up a network studying improvements in the monitoring of head injuries in neurological intensive care units.

-• To make a chemical material to use with imaging techniques to study the action of drugs used to treat glioblastoma.
+• Making a chemical material to use with imaging techniques to study the action of drugs used to treat glioblastoma.

-• To examine whether properties of blood vessels in the neck might indicate the risk of developing a stroke.
+• Examining whether properties of blood vessels in the neck might indicate the risk of developing a stroke.

-Katerina, Fraser, Christina and Ellen after their excellent presentations to the trustees on 3rd Nov 2022
+Katerina, Fraser, Christina and Ellen after their excellent presentations to The Neurosciences Foundation Trustees on 3rd Nov 2022

-Meet the Trustees and members of the Medical Advisory Board (MAC) - we help fund research projects and studentships by giving up our time voluntarily.
+Meet the Trustees and members of the Medical Advisory Board (MAC).
+By giving time to The Neurosciences Foundation voluntarily we help fund research projects and studentships.

 Chair of the Board of Trustees